 - Start something new

 - Discuss civic tech in the bay area and at large

 Anyone is welcome to start a new project.
 The only requirement is that you take ownership of the group and make an honest attempt to keep showing up every week.

 When 9:30pm rolls around, we all head home and do it all over again next week.

 Not a techie?
 That's ok!
 We encourage non-technical folks to pair up and learn from our community's designers and developers.
 We've seen time and time again, the most successful projects come from teams with a diverse background.

 Remember, there's much more to making a great project than just coding.
 Not the least of which, there is also:

 Code for San Francisco is led by a team of volunteer organizers.

-Code for San Francisco partners with San Francisco government and Bay Area non-profits to make our city work better.
-Here’s some of the organizations we work with:
+Code for San Francisco partners with San Francisco government, Bay Area non-profits, and companies to make our city work better.
+Here’s some of the organizations we work with and are supported by: